gmberton/VPR-methods-evaluation/README.md

 ## Basic use

-Simply run this to try a method on a (unlabeled) toy dataset contained in assets
+Simply run this to try a method on a (unlabeled) toy dataset contained in assets.
+This is super lightweight and will take a few seconds even running on a CPU of a laptop.

 ```
 git clone --recursive https://github.com/gmberton/VPR-methods-evaluation